 In some situations, you may need a court order for other matters.
 For instance, a court may need to order an administrator to distribute a portion of your spouse’s pension to you.
 This is called a QDRO, Qualified Domestic Relations Order.

-Our Raleigh Property Division Lawyers Can Help with Division of Your Marital Assets
+Our Raleigh Property Division Lawyers Can Help with the Division of Your Marital Assets